Wolox/wolmo-bootstrap-react-native/README.md

 For bootstraping your own project using the template generator script you'll need to follow these steps:

+1. Clone this repo
-1. Run `yarn install`.
+2. Run `yarn install` inside the repository folder
-2. run `yo yourPathToWolmo/generators/app/index.js` you'll need [Yeoman](https://yeoman.io/learning/index.html) installed for this.
+3. Run `yo yourPathToWolmo/generators/app/index.js` outside the repository folder, you'll need [Yeoman](https://yeoman.io/learning/index.html) installed for this.
 Also, the argument `-v` can be used for logging.
-3. Some prompts will pop up on your terminal.
+4. Some prompts will pop up on your terminal.
 Pick whatever configuration works best for your current proyect.
-4. After the script is finished, your project folder will be successfully generated with all the necessary yarn dependencies installed.
+5. After the script is finished, your project folder will be successfully generated with all the necessary yarn dependencies installed.
 Do `cd you/project/path`.
-5. Start budler using `yarn start`.
+6. Start budler using `yarn start`.
-6. Run `npx react-native run-ios --scheme qa` or `yarn ios` for iOS and `npx react-native run-android --variant=qaDebug` or `yarn android` for Android.
+7. Run `npx react-native run-ios --scheme qa` or `yarn ios` for iOS and `npx react-native run-android --variant=qaDebug` or `yarn android` for Android.
-7. Start working on your project!
+8. Start working on your project!

 ### How do you have to configure Bitrise?